devkimchi/jamstack-intro-demo/README.md

 ### Deploy Gatsby App onto Azure Static Web App ###

 First of all, make sure that you've got `Azure CLI` installed on your local machine.
-Visit [this page](https://docs.microsoft.com/cli/azure/install-azure-cli?WT.mc_id=github-0000-juyoo) for more detailed installation guide.
+Visit [this page](https://docs.microsoft.com/cli/azure/install-azure-cli?WT.mc_id=github-0000-juyoo) for more detailed installation guide for your OS.

 Then, log-in to Azure CLI by running the command.